 That makes this blower a little more comfortable to operate.
-It has this shoulder straps and padded backrest which make it quite convenient to carry around.
+It has this shoulder straps and a padded backrest which makes it quite convenient to carry around.
 The strap felt to be a bit more comfortable than most other blowers.

 On top of that, it has a vented backpack that makes it a little more bearable in hot conditions.
 As a result, this blower felt even more comfortable to wear around on longer jobs.

 And surprisingly it reaches the sound level of only 70dBA, which is much quieter than most other gas-powered leaf blowers.
 It’s a plus when you do extended sessions.

 The ECHO PB-770T seems to be another comfortable beast of a leaf blower.
 It cuts down a little power to gain better fuel efficiency and a lesser weight.
 And that combined with excellent padding and less noise makes it an ideal powerful yet comfortable leaf blower.

 03. Southland SWB163150E – The Best Walk Behind Leaf Blower